tarekmansour/react-demo/README.md

-# What I learned with React playground
+# What I learned with React

 ## Table of contents
 - [Basics](#basics)